theo-armour/agenda/3-1-heritage/campus-issues.md

 ### Menus

-Daily menus: side dishes printed in font to small for some people to read
+Daily menus: side dishes printed in font too small for some people to read

 ***